 Entries are invited in the following categories:⁣

-- Feature films⁣
+- Feature films (International -Fiction)

-- Feature films (documentary)⁣
+- Feature films (Irish - Fiction)

-- Short films (International)⁣
+- Short films (International - Fiction)⁣

-- Short films (International - documentary)⁣
+- Short films (International - Documentary)⁣

-- Short films (Irish)⁣
+- Short films (Irish - Fiction)⁣

-- Short films (Irish - documentary)⁣
+- Short films (Irish - Documentary)⁣

-- Short films (Cork)⁣
+- Short films (Cork - Fiction)⁣

-- Short films (Cork - documentary)⁣
+- Short films (Cork - Documentary)⁣

 Form and Premiere Status:⁣

--The Festival welcomes all forms of film production – animation, experimental, etc. However, promotional films (e.g. films promoting tourism, charitable appeals, etc.)⁣⁣ and music videos are not eligible
+- The Festival welcomes all forms of film production – animation, experimental, etc. However, promotional films (e.g. films promoting tourism, charitable appeals, etc.)⁣⁣ and music videos are not eligible.

--All short films selected for competition will be Irish Premieres
+-- All short films selected for competition will be Irish Premieres.

 Conditions for Entry⁣:

--For digital online screenings, the screening format eligible for inclusion is h264 1080p digital file.
+- For digital online screenings, the screening format eligible for inclusion is h264 1080p digital file.

--Films should be presented in their original versions with English language subtitles or commentary where necessary.⁣
+- Films should be presented in their original versions with English language subtitles or commentary where necessary.⁣

--Please note that films submitted through the incorrect category will not be considered.
+- Please note that films submitted through the incorrect category will not be considered.

--Please note that refunds will not be issued for submitted films.
+- Please note that refunds will not be issued for submitted films.

 Criteria for Cork Shorts⁣:

--Filmmakers who are based in Cork⁣
+- Filmmakers who are based in Cork.⁣

--Filmmakers from Cork but based elsewhere⁣
+- Filmmakers from Cork but based elsewhere.⁣

 Non-English language films⁣: